EduardGabriel/FreeTxt-Flask-BscProj/README.md

 - This is a fork of the FreeTxt platform, on which adaptations will be emplaced to realise my final year project for Computer Science Bsc at Cardiff University.
 - The scope of my project is focused specifically on improving/refining the summarisation provided.
-- The project is authorized by a CU supervisor in contact with FreeTxt developers and maintainers; Accredited in the unchanged parts of the README.
+- The project is authorized by a CU supervisor in contact with FreeTxt developers and maintainers; Accredited in the original parts of the README.

 ## Goals: